fchastanet/bash-tools-framework/CompileCommand.md

 ```

 The above file header allows to generate the `bin/binaryExample` binary file.
 It
-uses `EMBED` directive to allow the usage of `Backup::file` function as a binary
+uses `EMBED` directive to allow the usage of `Backup::file` function as a
-named backupFile that can even be called using `sudo`.
+binary, named backupFile that can even be called using `sudo`.

 In previous example, the directive `# FUNCTIONS` is injected via the file
 `_includes/_header.tpl`.